fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> @Fredrik Christenson Thanks, right it is.
+On your opinion, does converting a team from less motivated to high performing works vise versa?
+If so, what key point to achive it for me as an potential team lead?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?